 Mobile-specific email design best practices

 If you haven’t looked to see how many of your emails are opened on mobile devices, take a minute today and check.
 We’re seeing percentages skyrocket.
 That’s why mobile emails should be designed to be responsive, just like websites.
-It’s why many publishers are switching to single column designs that flow and read more easily on smaller devices.
-It’s why we redesigned all of our Mequoda emails this year.
+It’s why many publishers are switching to single-column designs that flow and read more easily on smaller devices.
+It’s why we redesigned all of our Mequoda emails in early 2016.

 20. Use bigger fonts – Font for mobile emails needs to be larger than that of standard emails.
 Apple will automatically increase small font to be the minimum of 13 pixels.
 On Android devices, 16-18 scale-independent pixels are considered medium and large text sizes.
 Many designers recommend a minimum of 14 pixel font for body text and minimum of 22 pixel font for headlines.